ductho9799/JointCapPunc/README.md

-# JointCapPunc: Vietnamese Capitalization and Punctuation Recovery Models
+# JointCapPunc: Joint Capitalization and Punctuation Recovery

 - We propose a joint model (namely, JointCapPunc) for capitalization and punctuation recorvering, that based on pretrained language model.
 - We also introduce the public capitalization and punctuation recovery dataset for Vietnamese.